Providence (Avatar Press): VI: Out Of Time

 Robert wakes from bad dreams, and James cooks breakfast for him and Hector.
 James and Hector argue over Hector's desire to kill Robert and reanimate him, but Robert mistakes their bickering for James being sexually jealous.
 Elspeth delivers a message from the college to their front door, which alarms James and Hector enough that they pack and leave town immediately.
-Elspeth walks Robert back to Saint Anselm College and suggests they meet again later.
+Elspeth walks Robert back to the college and suggests they meet again later.
 Father Race takes Robert to meet Dr. Henry Wantage, who guides him to the library and shows him a photograph of the members of Stella Sapiente, which includes the late Edgar Wade, Elspeth's father.
 Robert reads the Kitab, and his perception of time becomes distorted.
 He parts company with Wantage and finds Elspeth waiting for him.
-She takes him back to her lodgings and the Being that possesses Elspeth swaps bodies with Robert and rapes him in Elspeth's body.
-Afterward, the Being swaps bodies back again and 'Elspeth' sends a traumatized Robert on his way.
-Running through the rain, a car passes him in which he can see Mr. Jenkins driving him into Manchester for the first time.
+She takes him back to her lodgings, where the Being that possesses Elspeth swaps bodies with Robert and rapes him in Elspeth's body.
+Afterward, the Being swaps bodies back again and "Elspeth" sends a traumatized Robert on his way.
+Running through the rain, a car passes Robert in which he can see Mr. Jenkins driving him into Manchester for the first time.

 VII: The Picture

 Robert finds himself in the middle of a riot during the Boston Police Strike.
 An off-duty policeman, Eamon O'Brien, shows him to the home of artist and photographer, Ronald Underwood Pitman, who took the photograph of the members of Stella Sapiente at Saint Anselm College.
 O'Brien stays for a drink and Pitman puts up Robert for the night.
 The next day, Pitman reveals some of the identities of the people in the photograph to Robert.
-Robert catches a glimpse of one of Pitman's horrific paintings of ghouls attacking commuters on a subway, and Pitman offers to show him his 'technique' in the hope it will make Robert better understand his perilous situation.
+Robert catches a glimpse of one of Pitman's horrific paintings of ghouls attacking commuters on a subway, and Pitman offers to show him his "technique" in the hope it will make Robert better understand his perilous situation.
 He takes him down to his basement and introduces him to a ghoul called King George.
 Afterward, Robert convinces himself that Pitman has merely demonstrated the same form of hypnotic suggestion which he believes Elspeth must have used on him.
 Pitman realizes he's failed to make Robert understand the truth and suggests he visit local author Randall Carver, whom he hopes might do a better job.
-Robert bids him a fond farewell and heads on his way.
-Pitman goes into his dark room and develops a photograph of three ghouls posing with the dead body of Eamon O'Brien.
+Robert bids him farewell and heads on his way.
+Pitman goes into his dark room and develops a photograph of three ghouls posing with the dead body of O'Brien.